codestorm1/vintage_cell/notes.md

 Sun Dec 10, 2023
 > Registering the servers with names.
 Had some luck getting servers to start up/initialize

+Mon Dec 11
+> Fixed name registration.
+Client API calls on CellStateMachine work now.
+> this works -> GenStateMachine.cast(CellStateMachine, :go_off_hook)
+> but this doesn't -> NervesCell.CellStateMachine.go_on_hook <- (fixed with reg name change)

+* Change casts to calls for state machine to show caller what happened

 ### Questions
-Why does application.started_applications show GenStateMachine and not CellStateMachine? this works -> GenStateMachine.cast(CellStateMachine, :go_off_hook)
+Why does application.started_applications show GenStateMachine and not CellStateMachine? <- not a problem?
-but this doesn't -> NervesCell.CellStateMachine.go_on_hook

 ### TODO:
 * Need to have Keypad trigger state changes